Sponsors Can Help Defend Kilimanjaro Region Now

 To address these challenges, we are developing our first projects in Tanzania and Kenya now.
 We are working in collaboration with several local NGOs, including Mellowswan Foundation Africa-Tanzania, EnviCulture, Earth Keepers Centre, Youth Link, Megabridge Foundation and others.
 The scope of projects now includes most of East Africa, including Burundi, Rwanda and Uganda.

 These diverse stakeholders are feeling the pressures of climate change.
-They believe in a shift to greater sustainability.
-They sense the urgency of more comprehensive wildlife conservation strategies, including aggressive community engagement, education and economic development.
+They sense the urgency of forest conservation and wildlife conservation strategies.

 Meanwhile, investments from India and China have created an economic boom in many parts of Africa.
 This economic disparity—including the entitlement of the investors, myths, cultural factors, and corruption—is driving a devastating trade in illegal wildlife parts, including elephant ivory, rhino horn and others.
 The illegal killing of endangered species is rapidly driving them closer to extinction every day.

 Both the African elephant and the rhino could be poached into extinction within a decade, if drought and starvation don’t wipe them out first.
 Lions will go right behind them.
 The collapse will continue until the land won’t support man or beast.
 The trend is established and requires comprehensive interventions in an attempt to slow the momentum.

 The snowballing confluence of environmental and economic factors threatens to alter the future of Africa and the world forever.
 Containing this ecological and humanitarian disaster to Africa will be impossible.
 Therefore, the entire world has a stake in saving this delicate ecosystem and others from collapse.
 We can’t afford to stand by watching and wondering.
 Without aggressive intervention, it will escalate and the ecosystem will collapse.